 To date, Dr. Kaur has completed four assignments with Médecins Sans Frontières/Doctors Without Borders and has just started her fifth in Nigeria.

 Miriam Rahav, M.D., is founder and medical director of Rahav Wellness, the Center for Collaborative Healing, an integrative health center she opened in March 2017.
 Previously, Dr. Rahav was a physician at the Kellman Center for Functional and Integrative Medicine.
 She completed her residency in Internal Medicine at Albert Einstein College of Medicine/Montefiore Medical Center

 Class of 2007

 Bathany Sweet, M.D., is a family medicine physician at Yelm Family Medicine in Yelm, Washington.
 She is also a medical volunteer with “Friends of Haiti”, a nonprofit whose mission is to serve the people of Haiti by providing medical, dental, development and educational services.

 Dr. Sweet spends a great deal of time in Haiti.
 She has taken three mission trips to Haiti, and she administers healthcare in the same clinic each time.
 Dr. Sweet enjoys getting to see the families again each time she visits.

 Dr. Sukhera currently sits on the AAMC’s Council of Faculty and Academic Societies and is a member of the American and Canadian Academies of Child and Adolescent Psychiatry, the Canadian Association of Medical Education and he is also a Fellow of the Royal College of Physicians and Surgeons of Canada.
-Dr. Sukhera recently began pursuing a PhD program in health professions education at Maastricht University
+Dr. Sukhera earned a PhD in health professions education at Maastricht University.

 Class of 2006